Leslie Schofield: Early life

+Career

-Schofield appeared as Chief Bast, an Imperial Officer aboard the doomed Death Star in George Lucas's first released Star Wars film, Star Wars Episode IV: A New Hope, in 1977.
-He also appeared in Star Wars Holiday Special, as the producers used deleted scenes and stock footage from A New Hope.
+Schofield appeared as Chief Bast, an Imperial Officer aboard the doomed Death Star, in George Lucas's original Star Wars (1977) film.
+He also appeared in Star Wars Holiday Special (1978), as the producers used deleted scenes and stock footage from it.
 His other film appearances included The Body Stealers (1969), Twinky (1969), Villain (1971), The Ruling Class (1972), The Glitterball (1977), The Wild Geese (1978), Force 10 from Navarone (1978), Silver Dream Racer (1980) and Dead Man's Folly (1986).

-TV appearances in science fiction programmes include two Doctor Who stories, The War Games (1969), and The Face of Evil (1977) and as prison ship officer Raiker in the Blake's 7 episode "Spacefall" (1978).
-He appeared in an episode of Midsomer Murders entitled "Vixen’s Run" and an episode of Minder, You Lose Some, You Win Some.
-Schofield also played Reggie Perrin's son-in-law, Tom in the third series of The Fall and Rise of Reginald Perrin, Len in The Smoking Room, the father in the BBC children's drama Jonny Briggs and CBBC comedy show ChuckleVision.
+Schofield's television appearances in science fiction include two Doctor Who stories, The War Games (1969) and The Face of Evil (1977), and as prison ship officer Raiker in the Blake's 7 episode "Spacefall" (1978).
+He appeared in an episode of Midsomer Murders entitled "Vixen’s Run" and an episode of Minder, "You Lose Some, You Win Some".
+Schofield also played Reginald Perrin's son-in-law, Tom, in the third series of The Fall and Rise of Reginald Perrin, Len in The Smoking Room, the father in the BBC children's drama Jonny Briggs, and appeared in the CBBC comedy show ChuckleVision.